xoascf/SuRun/SuRun/ReadMe.txt

 can be allowed to run several applications with elevated rights without being able to change the system.

-SuRun installs a hook that appends "Run as admin..." and "Restart as admin..." to the system menu of every application that does not run as administrator.
+SuRun installs a system wide hook that appends "Start as Administrator..." and "Restart as Administrator..." to the system menu of every application that does not run as administrator.
 That enables doing things that you otherwise could not do, e.g. setting the Windows clock by double clicking it in the task bar notification area would normally display a "Access denied" Message and exit.
-With SuRun you are able to right click the Caption, choose "Restart as admin..." and to finally set the clock.
+With SuRun you are able to right click the Caption, choose "Restart as Administrator..." and to finally set the clock.

-SuRun integrates with the windows shell and adds "Start as admin..." to the Shell context menu of bat, cmd, cpl, exe, lnk, msi, msc and reg files.
+SuRun integrates with the windows shell and adds "Start as Administrator..." to the Shell context menu of bat, cmd, cpl, exe, lnk, msi, msc and reg files.
 It also adds "'SuRun cmd' here" and "'SuRun Explorer' here" to the context menu of folders and "Control panel as administrator" to the Desktop context menu.

 SuRun tries to intercept the start of applications.
-If an application requires administrative rights it it will be started so.
+If an application requires administrative rights it automatically can be started so.
 SuRun presumes that an application requires administrative rights when:
 -it is in the Users List of applications to run with elevated rights -it has the extension msi or msc